Alternative Sellafield tour-secrets-atomic police

 TOP SECRET

 The razor wire fence that surrounds Sellafield is the first indication that this is not your average chemical works.
 Each day thousands of incoming workers have to pass slowly through police checkpoints to reach their workplace.
 Because of their potential, nuclear materials create the need for extra police and security provisions.
-In Britain the UK Atomic Energy Authority constabulary number just over 500.
+In the past this was managed by the UK Atomic Energy Authority constabulary ,but now re-badged as the CNC Civil Nuclear Constabulary.
+Details from Guardian newspaper in 2009 on this force . .
 They recruit and operate independently of the civil police.
-Under the AEA (Special Constables) Act of 1976 they were given far greater powers.
 They can now carry arms at all times; have the power to enter any house or premises at will; they can arrest anyone on suspicion anywhere in the UK.
-This police force is accountable to the Atomic Energy Authority, who in turn are responsible to the Secretary of State of the relevant government department.
 Officers do take the similar Oath of Allegiance to the Crown as the civil police.
-The AEA police carry weapons to patrol certain areas inside the razor wired perimeter of Sellafield.
+The CNC police carry weapons to patrol certain areas inside the razor wired perimeter of Sellafield.
 They have their own firing range inside the Drigg nuclear dump site and their own team of trained dog handlers.
 Armed officers accompany sensitive secret movements of material to and from Sellafield.
 These movements, in unmarked vehicles, include plutonium from Sellafield, tritium from BNFL Chapelcross near Carlisle, movements of MOX (plutonium and uranium) fuel to Carlisle Airport and to Barrow docks.

 Anti-nuclear groups such as CND often play a cat and mouse game with these secure convoys and try to publish details of such movements.
 After an embarassing breach of security when Greenpeace campaigners clambered onto the roof of the plutonium store the perimeter fence was further enhanced with fresh razor wire.
 Inside Sellafield even tighter security exists to guard the plutonium storage vaults.
 All employees at Sellafield have to sign and agree to the terms of the Official Secrets Act.